The Pioneer Oil Refinery

 California State Historical Landmark markers for the Pioneer Oil Refinery and the Oak of the Golden Dream on Lyons Avenue just east of the 5 freeway in front of Burger King

 California State Historical Landmark #172 - Pioneer Oil Refinery.
 The marker says that it is the first commercial oil refinery but that statement is probably incorrect.
+George Gilbert built a small refinery near Ventura in 1860.
+He produced about 300 - 400 gallons of refined oil for 3 - 4 years with three stills.
+He shipped it all to San Francisco.
+But a fire destroyed the refinery.
+The refinery was never rebuilt and Gilbert changed occupations.
 The Buena Vista Refinery in McKittrick, California, shipped about 4000 gallons of illuminating oil to San Francisco between 1864 and 1867 before it went out of business.
-See here and here for more information on that refinery.
+See here for more information on that refinery.

 There is also a marker on the west side of Sierra Highway as you go south just before the right-hand turn to Newhall Avenue

 Photo of finished N scale (about 1/6" = 1 foot) model kit of the Pioneer Oil Refinery that was designed and engineered by Tom Knapp.
 A link to the kit is here.